What Is Damask? A Guide to This Traditional Material

 - The weave comprises several thread layers, making the material thick and heavy.

-- Since it is woven, the fabric has a reversible pattern that is reflected on both sides.
+- Since it is woven, damask has a reversible pattern that is reflected on both sides.

 - The tight weave also makes the fabric durable, which is why it's ideal for a range of home decor options (especially upholstery).